Fred is known for his tenacity and willingness to accept challenging cases. He is the managing member and co-founder of Goldsmith & Ogrodowski, LLC.

 The National Mariners Association includes G&O attorney Fred Goldsmith on its list of “Approved Legal Assistance for Mariners.”

-Fred has also been included in the listings of “Pennsylvania Super Lawyers℠” by Philadelphia and Law & Politics magazines, a designation only 5% of Pennsylvania lawyers achieve.
+Fred has also been included in the listings of “Pennsylvania Super Lawyers℠” by Philadelphia and Law & Politics magazines, from 2006 to 2008, and in 2017, a designation only 5% of Pennsylvania lawyers achieve.

 Fred obtained his B.A. and J.D. degrees from Tulane University in 1983 and 1990, respectively.
 After graduating law school, he worked as a law clerk to the Honorable Howell Cobb, U.S. District Judge for the Eastern District of Texas, learning valuable trial and legal writing skills from the judge (a former railroad lawyer) and the many talented civil and criminal trial lawyers from around the Gulf Coast who appeared before the Court.
 He is also a graduate of the National Institute for Trial Advocacy’s intensive 8-day trial skills course.

 While an in-house lawyer at the tugboat company, Fred was a member of the five-man management team which successfully busted “unbreakable” 28 and 43-year long tugboat monopolies at Port Canaveral and Port Everglades, two Florida seaports.
 He also oversaw all personal injury and property damage litigation involving the company’s fleet of forty harbor and oceangoing tugs in ports throughout the Great Lakes, in San Juan, Puerto Rico, Pearl Harbor, Hawaii, and Florida.